thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/match-exclude.md

                 - UPDATE
       validate:
         failureAction: Audit
-        message: "The label `match` is required."
+        message: 'The label `match` is required.'
         pattern:
           metadata:
             labels:
-              match: "?*"
+              match: '?*'
 ```

 The webhook rules would look like this: